Irish Seed Savers Association: Aims and Tasks

-With its projects the Irish Seed Savers Association found and saved over 140 different types of Irish apple trees and 25 native Irish grains.
-The Irish Seed Savers Association has a ten-acre site with purpose built facilities, native woodland and an apple orchard/nursery.
+With its projects, the Irish Seed Savers Association found and saved over 140 different types of Irish apple tree and 25 native Irish grains.
+The Irish Seed Savers Association has a ten-acre site with purpose-built facilities, native woodland and an apple orchard / nursery.

+Affiliations

 Irish Seed Savers Association is a network partner of the European SAVE Foundation.
 Irish Seed Savers are also a member of the Irish Environmental Network.